 A few years later, even though Jerusalem had been completely razed there was another deportation because of an assassination that went along with Gadaliah.
 With all of that in mind, we are at 590 BCE and a little bit of background to get you to what Ezekiel is talking about here.
 And another thing I will mention before I continue is that Jehoiachin’s captivity started in 597 BCE also.

 YHWH’s saying I don’t want to disgrace my name because they are so rebellious even in the land of Egypt I didn’t want to punish them right then and there.
 Wherefore I caused them to go forth, so he brought them out.
 And I brought them into the wilderness.
-This is talking about the time under Moses’ leadership.
+This is talking about the time under Moses leadership.
 They left the land of Egypt and went into the wilderness.
 They were in the wilderness for some 40 years.
 That’s the verses 5 through 10.

 And then after I brought them out, I gave them my statutes and shewed them my judgment, which if a man do, he shall even live in them.
 1 Moreover also I gave them my Sabbaths to be a sign between me and them that they might know that I am YHWH that sanctify them.
 2 But the house of Israel rebelled against me in the wilderness; they walked not in my statues and they despised my judgments.
-Which if a man do, he shall even live in them1.
-And my Sabbaths they greatly polluted then I said I would pour out my fury upon them in the wilderness to consume them.
-3 But I wrought H6213=do, make, acted for my names sake, that it should not be polluted before the heathen (Because He didn’t want to defile his name with these people that were hypocrites.
-He’ll punish the hypocrites but it makes it look pretty bad that the hypocrites that are supposed to be His people aren’t acting according to what they should be.) in whose sight I brought them out.
-Yet also I lifted up my hand unto them…that I would not bring them into the land which I had given them, flowing with milk and honey….Because they despised my judgements, and walked not in my statutes but polluted my Sabbaths; for their heart went after their idols.
-Nevertheless mine eye spared them from destroying them…..But I said unto their children…Walk ye not in the statutes of your fathers………nor defile yourselves with their idols; I am YHWH your Eloah.
+Which if a man do, he shall even live in them.
+1 And my Sabbaths they greatly polluted then I said I would pour out my fury upon them in the wilderness to consume them.
+3 But I wrought H6213=do, make, acted for my names sake, that it should not be polluted before the heathen.
+(He didn’t want to defile his name with the people that were hypocrites.
+He’ll punish the hypocrites but it makes it look pretty bad that the hypocrites that are supposed to be His people aren’t acting according to what they should be.)
+In whose sight I brought them out.
+Yet also I lifted up my hand unto them…that I would not bring them into the land which I had given them, flowing with milk and honey….because they despised my judgments, and walked not in my statutes but polluted my Sabbaths; for their heart went after their idols.
+Nevertheless mine eye spared them from destroying them….But I said unto their children…Walk ye not in the statutes of you fathers….nor defile yourselves with their idols; I am YHWH your Eloah.
 Walk in my statutes, and keep my judgments and do them, and hallow My Sabbaths, and they shall be a sign between me and you that you may know that I am YHWH your Eloah.
 2 (Eze 20:11-20)

-The first item that says 1 “I gave them statutes and showed them my judgments which a man do he shall live in them”.
-This statement is found in Lev.
-18:5.
-Leviticus was written at Mt.
-Sinai.
-You shall therefore keep my statutes which if a man do he shall live in them.
+The first item says 1 I gave them my statutes and shewed them my judgment, which if a man do, he shall even live in them.
+This statement is found in Leviticus 18:5.
+Leviticus was written at Mt Sinai.
+You shall therefore keep my statutes which if a man do he shall even live in them.
 I am YHWH.
-This is like going to court and the prosecution saying you did these things, “I’m making the accusation that you did these things 900 years ago” and you say “well how you prove that?”
-And you say “Well Here it’s written in your law, the law that you said you would be a part of that this is what you said you would do and you didn’t.”
-This is a reference back to Mt Sinai that he’s making.
+This is like going to court and the prosecution saying you did these things, “I’m making the accusation that you did these things 900 years ago.”
+And you say, “Well how do you prove that?”
+And the prosecution says, “Well here it is written in your law, the law you said you would be a part of, and that this is what you said you would do, and you didn’t.”
+This is a reference back to Sinai that he’s making.

-The second item: 2“Moreover I gave them my Sabbaths” is listed in Exo.
-31 Verily my Sabbaths you shall keep for it’s a sign between me and you throughout that you may know that I am YHWH.
-900 earlier he told the Israelites to keep the Sabbaths and now 900 years later He is saying you didn’t do that.
+The second item, 2 Moreover also I gave them my Sabbaths to be a sign between me and them that they might know that I am YHWH.
+900 years earlier he told the Israelites to keep the Sabbaths and now 900 years later, He is saying you didn’t do that.
 Here are the contract clauses that I’m bringing up here that you aren’t doing.

 They have turned aside quickly out of the way which I commanded them.
-They have made them a molten calf (that’s the heart of the beginning of the big problem) YHWH said unto Moses.
-It is a stiff necked people………let me alone, that my wrath may wax hot against and that I may consume them.
+They have made them a molten calf (That’s the heart of the beginning of the big problem) YHWH said unto Moses.
+It is a stiff necked people….let me alone that my wrath may wax hot against and that I may consume them.
 (Exo 32:8-10 KJV)

 They had fair warning.
 They had agreed to these contract terms earlier.
 YHWH is pointing out that He doesn’t want to be talked to and questioned.
 He doesn’t want to be enquired by these priests and elders that were in captivity in Babylon.
 That’s where they were, they were in Babylon in captivity and they probably wanted to know how long they were going to have to be there.
 Can we get back and re-build the temple?
 That became the theme a little later on.

-It’s like it is today, the government will make a law against some transgression in society, and people will figure out a way around that so the community or the place where the law was made, the congress has to make a new law the plug the hole and then they have to make a third law to plug the hole of the hole.
+It’s like it is today, the government will make a law against some transgression in society and people will figure out a way around that so the community or the place where the law was made, the congress has to make a new law to plug the hole and then they have to make a third law to plug the hole of the hole.
 This goes on and on.
 It’s something like what’s going on here.
 The people originally said we will be obedient, they were not.
-Okay then, if you’re not going to be obedient then I’ll add more laws to what you’re not obedient to so that you’ll see that you have to be.
+Okay then, if you’re not going to be obedient, then I’ll add more laws to what you’re not obedient to so that you’ll see that you have to be.
 That’s what YHWH is getting at.
-“I gave them also statutes that were not good” so he was stacking additional requirements on them.
+I gave them also statutes that were not good so he was stacking additional requirements on them.

-The first area: 1.
-“I would pour out my fury on them, to accomplish my anger against them in the wilderness” we find a couple references to this but the one that I think matches up to this is at Baalpeor.
+The first area, 1 I would pour out my fury on them, to accomplish my anger against them in the wilderness.
+We find a couple references to this, but the one that I think a match up to this is at Baalpeor.
 The people began to commit whoredom with the daughters of Moab, so this is some 39 years after they left Egypt and they bowed down to their gods.
-Israel joined themselves to Baalpeor.
+Israel joined their selves to Baalpeor.
 The anger of YHWH was kindled against Israel and all of the people.
 Baalpeor was just before they crossed the Jordan.
 The people began to commit whoredom with the daughters of Moab…And bowed down to their gods, Israel joined himself unto Baalpeor… the anger of YHWH was kindled against Israel (Num 25:1-3 KJV)

 Item number 2 that they would be scattered among the heathen and dispersed.
-We find reference to that in Deut.
-28:64 “And YHWH shall scatter thee among all people, (He’s not making this up in Ezekiel to say that I’m going to do this because you’ve been disobedient, He’s saying I’m going to do this because I said I was going to do it 900 years ago if you weren’t obedient.)
-YHWH shall scatter you among all the people from one end of the earth even to the other, and there thou shalt serve other gods” Of course this is in Deuteronomy 28.
-This is the blessings and cursings chapter just before they went in. they were at Moab, just before they went in to the Promised Land.
-If you read the blessings and cursings it’s interesting because the chapter is 60 some verses long.
-The first one quarter or 15 verses is about the blessings and the last three quarters or 45 plus verses are about the cursings.
-This rings to me when he says “I’m going to give them statutes that were not good.
-The cursings were the results of their disobedience.
+We find reference to that in Deuteronomy 28:64 And YHWH shall scatter thee among all people (He’s not making this up in Ezekiel to say that I’m going to do this because you’ve been disobedient.
+He’s saying I’m going to do this because I said I was going to do it 900 years ago if you weren’t obedient.)
+YHWH shall scatter you among all the people from one end of the earth even to the other and there thou shalt serve other gods, Of course this is in Deuteronomy 28, this is the blessings and cursings chapter just before they went in.
+They were at Moab, just before they went in to the Promised Land.
+If you read the blessings and cursings, it’s interesting because the chapter is 60 some verses long.
+The first one quarter, or 15 verses is about the blessings, and the last three quarters, or 45 plus verses are about the cursings.
+This rings to me when he says I’m going to give them statutes that were not good.
+The cursings were the result of their disobedience.
 I think that’s exactly what is being talked about.

-The third item: 3. is found that relates “But they had despised my statutes and polluted my Sabbaths.
-We find that reference in Deut.
-30:9-11.
-“And YHWH thy Eloah will make you plenteous in every work of thine hand….if you harken……to keep his commandments and his statutes which are written in this book of the law.
+The third item 3 is found that relates But they had despised my statutes and polluted my Sabbaths.
+We find that reference in Deuteronomy 30:9-11 And YHWH thy Eloah will make you plenteous in every work of thine hand…if you harken…to keep his commandments and his statutes which are written in this book of the law.
 Keep His statutes that are written, but instead they despised them.
 They did just the opposite.
-Again in Deut.
-30 is at Moab just before they went into the land.
+Again, Deuteronomy 30 is at Moab just before they went into the land.

-The fourth item, I gave them statutes that were not good Deuteronomy 28:15 says I gave them statutes that were not good” Deut.
-28:15 says “But it shall come to pass if you will not hearken unto my voice of YHWH your Eloah, to do all his commandments………….that all of these curses shall come upon you and overtake you.”
-What I read in Ezekiel that “I gave them statutes that were not good, and judgments whereby they should not live.
-What’s that talking about?
-It’s talking about Deut.
-28 in the blessings and the cursings that he previously said he would perform for their lack of obedience.
+The fourth item, I gave them statutes that were not good Deuteronomy 28:15 says I gave them statutes that were not good in Deuteronomy 28:15 it says But it shall come to pass if you will not hearken unto my voice of YHWH your Eloah, to do all his commandments…that all of these curses shall come upon you and overtake you.
+What I read in Ezekiel that I gave them statutes that were not good, and judgments whereby they should not live.
+What’s he talking about?
+It’s talking about Deuteronomy 28 in the blessings and the cursings that he previously said he would perform for their lack of obedience.

-The fifth item: 5. talks about how they polluted their own gifts and burned their own children.
-In Deut.
-18 that’s talked about.
-Deut.
-18 is at Moab, fundamentally the whole book of Deut.
-Takes place at Moab.
+The fifth item talks about how they polluted their own gifts and burned their own children.
+That is talked about in Deuteronomy 18.
+Deuteronomy 18 is at Moab; fundamentally the whole book of Deuteronomy takes place at Moab.
 It doesn’t take place at Mt.
-Sinai.
-Takes place at Moab.
-The fifth point says “There shall not be found among you any one that makes his son or his daughter to pass through the fire, or that uses divination, or an observer of times, or an enchanter, or a witch.”
-These priests that came to enquire of YHWH of Ezekiel in 590 BCE had no leg to enquire upon.
+Sinai, takes place at Moab.
+The fifth point says There shall not be found among you any one that makes his son or daughter to pass through the fire, or that uses divination, or an observer of times, or an enchanter, or a witch.
+These priests that came to enquire of YHWH through Ezekiel in 590 BCE had no leg to enquire upon.
 That’s why YHWH is answering as he is answering.